matgarate/Blender_Bvoxer/README.md

 # Blender_Bvoxer
-Codes and blendfiles to use voxel data for scientific visualization in blender.
+Codes and blendfiles to use voxel data for scientific visualization in blender*.

 In this repository are all the files used in the tutorial series: "Blender and Astronomy Tutorial.
 Using Voxel Data for 3D visualization".
 The first video tutorial: "Understanding Blender Voxel Data", uses the folder called "Example".